Nonisothermal global-pressure exactness in fractured multiphase flow with aperture feedback: Projection-based conservative closure beyond exactness

 The genuinely nonisothermal obstruction is measured separately by

-Whereas \(\mathfrak D(T)\) quantifies the loss of saturation-sector integrability on each fixed-temperature slice, \(\mathfrak M(T)\) quantifies the mixed saturation--temperature incompatibility that prevents those slices from assembling into a single potential on the augmented state space.
+Whereas \(\mathfrak D^\kappa(T)\) quantifies the loss of saturation-sector integrability on each fixed-temperature slice in continuum \(\kappa\), \(\mathfrak M^\kappa(T)\) quantifies the mixed saturation--temperature incompatibility that prevents those slices from assembling into a single potential on the augmented state domain.